-criteria pollutant emissions inventory is also prepared.
+According to FAA guidance, a Hazardous Air Pollutants (HAPs) emissions inventory should be considered if the Proposed Action is considered "major" (e.g., new airport, new runway, major runway extension, etc.); if the Proposed Action is located in a nonattainment or maintenance area; and/or if a criteria pollutant emissions inventory is also prepared.
 Because Alternative 1, Alternative 2, and Alternative 3 include the construction of a new runway, a HAPS emissions inventory was conducted for the purpose of this analysis and is provided in Appendix C. The results are provided for disclosure purposes as there are currently no Federal standards specifically pertaining to HAPs emissions from aircraft engines or airports.
-Furthermore, Appendix C presents the methodology used to prepare the emissions inventories.